jamie2210/C1_MS2_DCG/README.md

 ### Code

-- The Javascript for [Sweet Alert](https://sweetalert.js.org/guides/) email submit response was taken from the Sweet Alet guide.
+- The Javascript for [Sweet Alert](https://sweetalert.js.org/guides/) email submit response was taken from the Sweet Alert guide.

-- Guidance was taken from this tutorial [Useful Prgrammer](https://www.youtube.com/watch?v=7XbsQlwyHYw) to add tab answer function to quiz answer selection.
+- Guidance was taken from this tutorial [Useful Prgrammer](https://www.youtube.com/watch?v=7XbsQlwyHYw) to add tab answer function to quiz answer selection and question icons.

 - [Stack Overflow](https://stackoverflow.com/questions) was used throughout for hints, tips and tricks.